thron7/image_loader/README.rst

     so an up-to-date image is not re-downloaded.
 Use the ``--force`` switch to force downloading images anyway.
-  - Having said that, you might run into issues with URL files with hundreds of thousand or even millions of entries.
+  - Having said that, you might run into issues with URL files with tenths of thousand or more entries.

 Instructions